francoiswessels/numbers_in_words/README.md

 Some care was taken to ensure that utility functions (pretty much all the _internal ones) are pure functions and that they have a single purpose that is decoupled from other methods as much as possible.
 This, combined with the user tests, has made the inevitable errors arising from extending the code relatively easy to debug.
 That being said, the tests can be refined to make it clearer where in the code a problem that is causing a test failure is arising.

 The introduction of the NumberParts class has helped to organise the handover of results from functions that interpret strings as they are received from user code to functions that interpret these results.
 It also offers some validation and comparison logic which makes it useful for implementing unit tests.
 The need for this decoupling only really arose once the functionality was extended to handle numbers with decimal components and thousands separators.
-Now that it does exist, the opportunity to attach more functionality to that class arises.
-Is a number-in-words a property of a NumberParts class, or is NumberParts class just a d.t.o?
-At the moment it's just a d.t.o. and signification restructurig will be required to extend it to take on the number-in-words responsibility.
+Now that it does exist, the opportunity to attach more functionality to that class is there.
+Is number_in_words a property of a NumberParts class, or is NumberParts class just a d.t.o?
+At the moment it's just a d.t.o. and significant restructurig will be required to extend it to take on the number-in-words responsibility.

 Those questions aside, the NumberParts class makes the code significantly more maintainable.

 ### A note on linting: